harshhala-ranii/food_iq/README.md

 ## Features

 - **Food Nutritional Information**: Get detailed nutritional information about various food items
-- **Food Image Recognition**: Upload images of Indian food and get predictions with nutritional information
+- **Food Image Recognition**: Upload an image of Indian food and get it identified using our trained CNN model
+- **Nutritional Information**: Get detailed nutritional facts for the identified food
+- **Nutritional Guidance**: Receive AI-generated health guidance and dietary suggestions based on the food's nutritional profile
+- **Manual Search**: Search for foods by name if you already know what you're eating
+- **Auto-suggestions**: Get food name suggestions as you type with keyboard navigation
+- **Responsive Design**: Works on desktop and mobile devices
 - **Database Management**: Tools for managing the food database, including removing duplicates and cleaning data

 ## Local Development